felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.20.2-b.1 =

-(2018/01/26) Moved the headline and publisher custom values from Schema Article to Schema CreativeWork.
+(2018/01/26) Moved the headline and publisher custom options in the Social and Search Optimization metabox from Schema Article to Schema CreativeWork.

 = 1.20.1 =